 This runs west between Osaka and Fukuoka and includes stops like Shin-Osaka, Shin-Kobe, Hiroshima, Okayama, Fukuyama, Mihara, Kokura and Hakata.

-If you’re visiting Hiroshima, Bunny Island (Okunoshima), Naoshima, Himeji Castle and are taking the bullet train, you’re probably using the San’yo Shinkansen.
+If you’re visiting Hiroshima, Bunny Island (Okunoshima), Naoshima, and Himeji Castle and are taking the bullet train, you’re probably using the San’yo Shinkansen.

 The Kyushu Shinkansen